pyca/cryptography/docs/hazmat/primitives/interfaces.rst

     .. method:: verify(signature)

-        :param signature bytes: The signature to verify.
+        :param bytes signature: The signature to verify.

         :raises cryptography.exceptions.InvalidSignature: This is raised when
             the provided signature does not match the expected signature.